 According to the Environmental Working Group, Lysol’s disinfecting sprays all received an “F” rating.
 As in… failure.
 Lysol contains MIPA-Borate which is known to cause developmental, endocrine, and reproductive problems.
 It also contains ammonium hydroxide and ethanolamine which is harmful to the respiratory system, is an irritant to the skin, and causes damage to vision.
 Other chemicals are linked to cancer.
 Some of Lysol’s ingredients are registered as pesticides with the EPA.

 This DIY version only requires two ingredients and smells fresh and clean like an autumn day.
 No chemicals!

-Fill your water bottle 90% with spring water.
-Add one drop of Thieves for each ounce of water.
-The bottles shown are two ounces, so I added two drops.
+Fill your water bottle 90% with distilled water.
+Add 1-2 drops of Thieves for each ounce of water.
 Be sure to shake before each use.

 Sometimes in life, it’s the simple things that work the best.
 Clean doesn’t have to be complicated.
 Or toxic.
 Or smell like chemicals.

 Psst… want easy to follow instructions on how to make all of your favorite household cleaners… the all-natural way?
 It’s eezy peezy!
 Click below…

 Thieves® essential oil is a powerful combination of Clove, Lemon, Cinnamon, Eucalyptus Radiata, and Rosemary essential oils for an aromatic blend that fills any space with a rich, spicy aroma.
 According to several studies in the NCBI, cinnamon, clove, and rosemary essential oils were found to contain the strongest antibacterial properties, including against E. coli.